What is the best thing you have to devote to the Kingdom of God? It is the talents God has given you.

 Articles & Talks

-This is the place to find inspiring articles and elevating talks on the arts which reinforce a spirit of beauty, excellence, and holiness.
+This is the place to find inspiring articles and elevating talks on the arts which reinforce a spirit of excellence, holiness, and beauty.